 Finding this long-established eatery is a challenge but worth it.
 Tucked at the end of a local dead end laneway and shrouded by a jungle of vines, cute, cheap and cheerful Kung’s Cafe serves up Lao soups, stir-fry and curries for only 15,000 to 20,000 kip a dish.
 The yellow, red and green curries are all tasty, as well as the stir-fried veg and meat (or tofu for vegetarians).
 While nothing...
 Read our full review of Kung’s Cafe Lao.

-Le Trio is a roastery, and if you don’t know what that means, you should pop into the shop to find out.
-An enormous roasting machine from Germany occupies most of the space, along with stacks of high quality Arabica and Robusta beans all grown in Laos.
-It’s boutique, hipster and the machinery is fancypants, but at the end of the day it’s about getting a damn good espresso and Le Trio...
+If you really love coffee, head straight to Le Trio roastery when you are looking for an excellent cup of world-class Lao coffee in Vientiane.
+A gleaming roasting machine from Germany occupies most of the modest space at Le Trio, along with stacks of high quality Arabica and Robusta beans all grown in Laos.
+It’s boutique, a little hipster and the machinery is fancypants; but at the end of...
 Read our full review of Le Trio.

 You are in Laos after all!
 You can try some of the country’s best noodle soups in Vientiane, or go full on local at the street stalls.
 If you find roadside eating a bit too much, there are some outstanding Lao food restaurants well worth exploring.
 Makphet in particular should not be missed.